Calcrete Field Trip 2021 - Overview

 Field trip stops.
 Black circles are stops described in the field guide, most of which we plan to visit.
 Open circles are other sites I've described.
 Black squares are the sites of others.
 Our September 2021 trip did not visit Lind Coulee Fault or Red Tank due to time constraints.
 Originally, I planned a trip focused on the crest of the Saddle Mountains, which explains why the map appears shifted.

-Timeline compilation.
-I've compiled information constraining the timing of Cascade Range uplift and arrival of a rain shadow in Eastern Washington from 40+ sources.
-The gray band brackets black bars, which are unconformities or other firm sidebars on rock uplift, topographic rise, and arrival of a dryland climate east of the divide.
+Constraints on Cascades uplift.
+I've compiled information constraining the timing of Cascade Range uplift and arrival of a rain shadow to Eastern Washington from 40+ sources.
+The gray band brackets black bars, which are unconformities or other firm sidebars on rock uplift, topographic rise, and dryland climate east of the divide.
 Older studies tend to push the date back, while newer studies argue for a younger rise.
-Compilation is not exhaustive.
-A few errors in this figure need fixing.

 Calcrete-armored paleosurface.
-Stops in this field guide highlight sedimentary evidence of a relict Plio-Pleistocene landscape.
-Stacked calcretes, calcrete gravels, alluvial fan-loess complexes, and cemented silt diamicts delineate a dissected and deformed paleosurface located at the transition between the flood-dominated Channeled Scabland, loess-dominated Palouse Slope, and alluvial fan-dominated Yakima Fold Belt.
-The paleosurface may extend southwest to Eureka Flat and northern Walla Walla Valley (i.e, Rulo site), but we lose the calcrete as moisture and elevation increases.
+Stops in this field guide highlight sediments and soils from a relict Plio-Pleistocene landscape.
+Stacked calcretes, calcrete gravels, alluvial fan-loess complexes, and cemented silt diamicts delineate a dissected and deformed paleosurface that spans 3 geomorphic domains: flood-dominated Channeled Scabland, loess-dominated Palouse Slope, and teconism/alluvial fan-dominated Yakima Fold Belt.
+The paleosurface extends southwest to Eureka Flat and northern Walla Walla Valley (i.e, Rulo site), but we lose the calcrete as moisture and elevation increases.
 White circles are my study sites, a selection of which are in this field guide.
 Black circles are sites in Baker et al., (2001), Bjornstad et al. (2001), Medley (2012), Bader et al. (2016), or unpublished locations from my field notes.
-Bold white line loosely delineates Pasco Basin, the colloquial name for the local portion of a once larger synclinal trough that was segmented by N-S and E-W faults and folds (see Eric Cheney's eggcrate model in Cheney, 2016).
+Bold white line delineates Pasco Basin, the colloquial name for the local portion of a once larger synclinal trough that has since been broken up by N-S and E-W faults and folds (Cheney's eggcrate model).

 BB = South Bombing Range Rd, BR = Booker Road at Canal, RR = Site 21-04, C = Connell, CB = Cummins Bridge, CCB = Cold Creek Bar, CR = Coyan Rd, EC = East Connell, FMEF = Fuels Materials and Examination Facility, FR = Field Rd, GL = George Landfill, GWB = Ringold Rd Bluffs, HL = Hatton-Lemaster Intersection, HO = Houghton Rd, HRC = Herman Railcut, HX = Hendricks Rd, LCF = Lind Coulee Fault, LF = Liesle Rd, LR = Lind Rd, LS = Leslie Rd, OFF = Offramp, OMC = Old Maid Coulee, PP = Potholes Park, PH = Poplar Heights Rd, RC = Reese Coulee, RT = Red Tank Hike, RULO = Rulo Site, Overlook, SB = Smyrna Bench, SP = Stokrose Pit, SR = Scooteney Rd, SS = Silicard Site, TPS = Taunton Power Station, WBO = White Bluffs Overlook, WC = Warden Canal, YB = Yakima Bluffs.

 Above or Below.
-Stratigraphic exposure with respect to the calcrete-bearing zone.
-Sections entirely above are in Pleistocene Palouse loess and/or Missoula flood deposits.
-Sections entirely below are in Pliocene Ringold Fm.
+Outcrop stratigraphy (black bars) with respect to the calcrete-bearing zone.
+Sections entirely above are in Pleistocene Palouse loess and/or Missoula flood deposits (i.e., Warden Canal).
+Sections entirely below are in Pliocene Ringold Fm and Miocene Columbia River Basalt (i.e., Hatton-Lemaster).

 Extent of the Ringold.
 The Ringold Fm (gray area) extends beyond the topographic rim of the modern Pasco Basin.
-That is, the depositional trough which Ringold sediments filled was once much larger (not just Pasco Basin).
-The Ringold represents a broad, low-relief fluvial floodplain of throughgoing rivers including the northerly-sourced ancestral Columbia River and easterly-sourced Snake-Salmon-Clearwater system.
-The wide floodplain-confluence was coursed by numerous shallow, sluggish side channels with low-lying dry areas between that accumulated dust and upland soils.
-Coarse alluvial fan gravels spilled from adjacent basalt highs interfinger with basinal sediments.
-Several lakes filled and spilled during Ringold time.
-The formerly more-contiguous basin is now dissected by the both east-west Yakima Folds and a set of subtle north-south folds.
-The Ringold consists of several units including a basal unit, a lower unit, a middle unit, and an upper unit.
+That is, the Pliocene trough which Ringold sediments filled was once much larger.
+The Ringold represents a broad, low-relief fluvial floodplain at the confluence of through-going rivers including the northerly-sourced ancestral Columbia River and easterly-sourced Snake-Salmon-Clearwater system.
+Numerous shallow, sluggish side channels meandered through low-lying uplands that accumulated dust and soils.
+Alluvial fans, spilled from adjacent basalt highs, interfinger with basinal sediments.
+A large lake filled and spilled three times during Ringold time.
+The Ringold basin is interrupted by both east-west Yakima Folds and a set of subtle north-south folds.
+Ringold sediments are divided into a basal unit, a lower unit, a middle unit, and an upper unit.
 Be careful when reading about the Ringold.
-Most of what is written was authored by Hanford Site staff, who mainly describe borehole cuttings from the central Pasco Basin.
+Most of what is written was authored by Hanford Site staff, who mainly describe borehole cuttings from small portion of the central Pasco Basin.
 Their task is managing leaked waste, not traditional geology as understood by geoscientists outside Hanford.
-The PNL/Rockwell/Westinghouse/Hanford gray lit is copius, but its the consultant reports and articles by visiting academics that matter.
-Two things to realize: First, Hanford geologists do applied work and lump/name units based primarily on their local hydrological characteristics (not formation criteria).
-Second, if you want to see Hanford's geology, you have to leave Hanford as there are few outcrops there.
-Hanford staffers understand Hanford's geology primarily through borehole information (logs of variable quality, tedius work), geophysics, monitoring wells, and visits to exposures at the White Bluffs.
-White Bluffs is located miles from the industrial-scale cleanup areas.
+Hanford geologists do applied work and lump/name units based primarily on their local hydrological characteristics (functional units not formations).
+If you want to see Hanford's geology, you have to leave Hanford because there are few outcrops there.
+Hanford staffers understand Hanford's geology primarily through instruments and borehole information.
+The White Bluffs (actual outcrop) is located miles from the Hanford offices in Richland.
+Consequently, the PNL/Rockwell/Westinghouse/Hanford gray lit is copious, but generally not all that helpful.
+Its the consultant reports, measured sections, and articles by USGS and WADNR-DGER that matter.

 A.) Low topographic divide poses no barrier to wet, maritime weather systems moving inland.
 Late Miocene.

-C.) High, continuous divide creates a strong weather barrier and casts a rain shadow east.
-Precipitation and erosion on east and west sides of the range are shown in the right panel.
-Arrows indicate erosion intensity in the late Miocene, somewhat asymmetric erosion during the Pliocene, and strongly asymmetric erosion from early Pleistocene to present.
+C.) High continuous divide creates a strong weather barrier and casts a rain shadow east.
+Arrows indicate intense erosion in the late Miocene, asymmetric erosion through the Pliocene, and strongly asymmetric erosion from early Pleistocene to present.

-Caliche vs. Calcrete - Calcium carbonate (CaCO3) that accumulates in subsoils (soil B-horizons) is known as caliche or, where thick and dense, calcrete.
+Caliche vs. Calcrete - Pedogenic carbonate (CaCO3) that accumulates in soil B-horizons is known as caliche or, where thick and dense, calcrete.
 "Calcrete", a term coined by Lamplugh (1902), first described lime-cemented gravels in Ireland (Lamplugh, 1902).
-"Caliche", coined by Blake (1902), described calcareous hardpan desert soils in the southwest United States.
-Today, we working in Eastern Washington recognize caliche as the thinner, less mature form of calcrete, and distinguished one from the other by carbonate stage.
-Others suggest the term "caliche" be abandoned altogether and "calcrete" be used exclusively.
+"Caliche", coined the same year by Blake (1902), described calcareous desert hardpan soils in the southwest United States.
+Today, some recognize caliche as the thinner, less mature form of calcrete, and classify the latter by carbonate stage (Gile, 1966; Machette, 1985; Birkeland, 1999, NRCS, 2021).
+The term "caliche" is colloquial and should probably be abandoned in favor of "calcrete", the formal term.
+But old habits die hard.

 Sources of CaCO3 - Two sources for CaCO3 (calcite) exist for aridland soils.
 Limestone bedrock contributes primary detrital material to soils (Ex: New Mexico or Saudi Arabia).
-In areas without limestone bedrock (Ex: eastern Washington), secondary carbonates (or pedogenic carbonates) are supplied by wind-deposited dust and CO2.
-Secondary soil carbonates are products of dissolution-migration-evapotranspiration-precipitation activity in the soil profiles.
-CaCO3 is concentrated by soil processes and forms distinctive B-horizons (subsoils).
+In areas without limestone bedrock (Ex: eastern Washington), Ca, C, and O are supplied by dust and rain.
+Secondary soil carbonates are products of dissolution-migration-evapotranspiration-precipitation activities in the soil environment (Zamanian et a., 2016).
+CaCO3 is concentrated by soil processes and forms distinctive B-horizons (subsoils) that evolve over time.
 Pedogenic carbonates worldwide are almost exclusively found in dusty, arid to semi-arid regions on geomorphically-stable, upland surfaces.
-Constituents and sources for pedogenic carbonates are:

-Calcium - Ca2+ ions provided by rainwater, dissolution of Ca-bearing minerals, and dust
+Calcium - Ca2+ ions provided by leaching of loess, transported by rainwater/snowmelt

-Carbon - CO2 generated by plant roots, microbial respiration in rooting zone, rainwater
+Carbon - CO2 generated by plant roots, microbial respiration in rooting zone, and rainwater

 Oxygen - Oxygen in the form of soil water (H2O) supplied by precipitation